Broccoli with Peanut Sauce

 I’m a huge fan of broccoli.
 Not only for its health benefits but its versatility as well.
 I’ve made chicken satay many times, usually accompanied by a vegetable fried rice with lots of broccoli.
 However, it never dawned on me to make broccoli the star with the sauce.
 I used to only eat the florets, but I have come to love the stems equally as much.
 Now I keep a few inches of the stem on and use a vegetable peeler to remove the tough layer.

-I couldn’t resist grilling up a few skewers of chicken.
+I couldn’t resist grilling up a few chicken skewers.
 This made for a very satisfying meal and the broccoli with the sauce stole the show.